 But not just any tile would do for me.
 Anything that looked like it belonged in a kitchen or a bathroom was out of the question.
-I have always loved the tile that looks like wood, but I was very skeptical that the long rectangular pieces could withstand the uneven floor and not wind up cracking.
-But Marvin assured me that they would’t crack, so I was off to Lowe’s for 200+ sq feet of ceramic tile.
+I have always loved the tile that looks like wood, but I was very skeptical that the long pieces could withstand the uneven floor and not crack.
+But Marvin assured me that they wouldn’t crack, so we were off to Lowe’s for 200+ sq feet of ceramic tile.

 Once I found the perfect (and very reasonable at ~$2/sq ft) wood grain tile, I could hardly wait for it to be installed.
 But first, the drywall had to go up, and any imperfections in the existing foundation were corrected as much as possible.

 It was like Christmas morning every day when I came home from work to check the progress.
 It took them about 2 days to lay the tiles, and according to Marvin, almost 3 times the amount of quickset that is normally used (to compensate for the unevenness).
 But oh my gosh…I seriously do not think they could have done a more perfect job.

 The tile was laid in a random fashion to help mimic a true hardwood floor.
 We rotated them 90 degrees for the recessed “hallway” and bathroom area, so those tiles lay perpendicular to the rest of the room.
 Switching the direction for that area made perfect sense.
 It helps make the change in elevation more noticeable, and I like to think that it makes for better “feng shui” since the bathroom floor tiles go in the direction of the bathroom door.

 There was LOTS of happy dancing by all (Effie dog included) on the new floors once they were complete.
 With the drywall up and the floors in place, it was finally time to move on to some of the finishing touches!